DevRoopeshSingh/my_namaste_react/README.md

    5. Fast build speed:

    - Parcel caching mechanism optimizes build times by reusing cached results for unchanged assets.
-   - It laverages parallel processing to speed up builds, resulting in quicker turnaround times for development .
+   - It leverages parallel processing to speed up builds, resulting in quicker turnaround times for development .

 9. What is .gitIgnore ? what should we add and add not into it?
-   A. '.gitIgnore' file specifies files and directories to exclude from the version control add generated files,dependencies and sensitive data.Don't add important config files or essential project code.
+   A. '.gitIgnore' file specifies files and directories to exclude from the version control add generated files,dependencies and sensitive data.
+Don't add important config files or essential project code.
 Keep the repository clean and focused in the code that needs to be shared.

 10. What is the difference between package.json and package-lock.json ?
     A.Package.json is for project details and dependencies package-lock-json ensures consistent,exact dependency versions for reliable builds.